Alcon Mobile Homepage, Cleaned Up

 Tools

-Figma, FigJam, usability testing tools, and Jira/Confluence for documentation and handoff.
+Figma, FigJam, usability testing tools, Jira, Confluence

 Category: